-Dean: Dr. Jeremy Taylor Location: Pilgrim Library 201 Hours: M-F 8:30 a.m. -4:30 p.m.
-Phone extension: 2349 The Institute for Career Readiness and Lifelong Learning, formerly known as the Office of Career Development, develops programming focused on the needs of professionals in need of additional training and learning as they progress through their lives and oversees Jacket Journey.
+Bridgette Winslow, Assoc.
+VP Location: Pilgrim Library 201 Hours: M-F 8:30 a.m. -4:30 p.m.

+The Institute for Career Readiness and Lifelong Learning, formerly known as the Office of Career Development, develops programming focused on the needs of professionals in need of additional training and learning as they progress through their lives and oversees Jacket Journey.